-Released almost ten years ago, Jennifer’s Body is the story of high school queen bee Jennifer Check (Megan Fox) who becomes possessed by a literal demon ( a succubus to be exact).
+Released nearly fifteen-years ago, Jennifer’s Body is the story of high school queen bee Jennifer Check (Megan Fox) who becomes possessed by a literal demon ( a succubus to be exact).
 She develops an appetite for human flesh and begins hunting the boys at school.
 This results in her usually timid friend Needy (Amanda Seyfried) stepping up to put an end to the bloodshed.

 On the surface, it seems like a run-of-the-mill possession flick, right?
 Maybe.
 Even tied up in a series of fun tropes Jennifer’s Body wasn’t well received by fans and wasn’t met with particularly positive reviews.
 Unfortunately, it was written off as a trashy teen flick with its only real strength being Megan Fox.
 This is a travesty, as this underrated movie was ahead of its time and undoubtedly would have been more successful if it was released today.